MAT Guide Program

-The Pathways Guide Program is a form of peer-based, strength-based support for persons with Opioid Substance Use Disorder seeking recovery.
+The MAT Guide Program is a form of peer-based, strength-based support for persons with Opioid Substance Use Disorder seeking recovery.

-Pathways Guides work out of their local Recovery Center as well as their local “Hub and Spoke” system of care to engage people involved in, or wishing to become involved in, MAT and introduce participants to the existing Peer Recovery Support Services, (PRSS) available in their communities.
+MAT Guides work out of their local Recovery Center as well as their local “Hub and Spoke” system of care to engage people involved in, or wishing to become involved in, MAT and introduce participants to the existing Peer Recovery Support Services, (PRSS) available in their communities.
 Participant contact ranges from brief, momentary interactions, to group-based interactions via Guide-facilitated recovery meetings to more concentrated one-to-one time upon request.
-Pathway Guides honor and support all pathways to recovery.
-As Pathways Guides grow into their jobs within their communities they will reach out to other agencies/organizations extending their partnership capacities in order to introduce more MAT participants as well as partner organizations to Vermont PRSS.
-As such, Pathways Guides also serve as Vermont Peer Recovery Support Ambassadors spreading the message that addiction recovery is attainable and desirable as well as the overall value of PRSS.
-Pathways Guides continually communicate the value of PRSS resources available in their local Recovery Centers.
+MAT Guides honor and support all pathways to recovery.
+As MAT Guides grow into their jobs within their communities they will reach out to other agencies/organizations extending their partnership capacities in order to introduce more MAT participants as well as partner organizations to Vermont PRSS.
+As such, MAT Guides also serve as Vermont Peer Recovery Support Ambassadors spreading the message that addiction recovery is attainable and desirable as well as the overall value of PRSS.
+MAT Guides continually communicate the value of PRSS resources available in their local Recovery Centers.